DuckyMomo20012/my-fe-stack/README.md

 ### 2.7.
 Lint tool:

-> 🤖: ESLint is the most popular linting tool among others
+> 🤖 `ESLint`: ESLint is the most popular linting tool among others

 Other alternatives: